-- 1. Please study the "Preliminary Code" that consists of three functions: (1) a function to compute the square of a number, (2) a function to compute the cube of a number, and (3) a higher order function to compute the first n elements in a number sequence, assuming that functions exist to compute the nth element of the sequence.
-Then type these functions into a Racket file, and get them to work properly. - 2.
-Create a demo that mimics the given "Preliminary Demo". - 3.
-Within the same Racket file, please write a function called triangular taking one positive integer as its sole parameter which returns the triangular number corresponding to the given value.
+- 1. Please study the "preliminary code" that consists of three functions: (1) a function to compute the square of a number, (2) a function to compute the cube of a number, and (3) a higher order function to compute the first n elements in a number sequence, assuming that functions exist to compute the nth element of the sequence.
+Then type these functions into a Racket file, and create a demo that mimics the given "preliminary demo". - Within the same Racket file, please write a function called triangular taking one positive integer as its sole parameter which returns the triangular number corresponding to the given value.
 Notes: (1) While this one could be written with a simple closed expression, it is nevertheless required that you write it recursively.
-(2) The nth triangular number is the sum of the numbers from 1 to n. - 4.
-Once your function is working properly, mimic the given "Triangular" demo. - 5.
+(2) The nth triangular number is the sum of the numbers from 1 to n.
+Then mimic the given "Triangular" demo. - 3.
+Mimic the given "Triangular" demo. - 4.
 Within the same Racket file, please write a function called sigma taking one positive integer as its sole parameter which returns the sum of the divisors of the given number.
-Hint: The sigma function should probably call a function of two parameters, which will need to be written in a recursive faction due to the recursive programming constraint. - 6.
-Once your function is working properly, mimic the given "Sigma" demo.
+Hint: The sigma function should probably call a function of two parameters, which will need to be written in a recursive faction due to the recursive programming constraint. - 5.
+Mimic the given "Sigma" demo.